wp-plugins/media-file-renamer/readme.txt

 The Media File Renamer is a WordPress plugin that renames media files nicely for a cleaner system and for a better SEO.

 By default, it does it automatically depending on the title of your media.
-When files are renamed, the references to it are also updated (posts, pages, custom types).
+When files are renamed, the references to it are also updated (posts, pages, custom types and their metadata).
 There is also a little dashboard called File Renamer in Media that will help you rename all your files at once.

 The Pro users are given a few more features like manual renaming and advanced logs (SQL queries).
 An excellent way to use the plugin is to actually let it do the renaming automatically and do it manually for a few files for fine tuning.